I get asked – what’s a Clover? Definition herewith:

 Clovers can’t abide the organic society, voluntary interaction or free exchange.
-The are driven to control and regulate and micromanage and absolutely will not leave you alone.
+The are driven to control and regulate and micromanage.

-Morality for a Clover is a function of numbers; that is, of might.
+Morality for a Clover is a function of numbers.

-Clovers equate legal and illegal with moral right and wrong.
+Clovers equate legal and illegal with right and wrong.
 If an action is legal than it it is morally right.
-And if an action is illegal then it is morally wrong and anyone who is “guilty” of committing the proscribed act deserves to be punished.
+And if an action is illegal then it is morally wrong.

-Clovers believe the state can be a “victim” and that the greatest sin is to affront the authority of the state (that is, of other Clovers).
+Clovers believe the state can be a “victim” and that the greatest sin is to affront the authority of the state.

 Clovers believe that their feelings about what “someone” might do justifies punishing people who haven’t actually done anything to anyone.

-Clovers believe the end (whatever they deem worthwhile) always justifies the means.
+Clovers believe the ends always justifies the means.